koozilla/todo-list/README.md

    ```bash
    npm run dev
    ```
+   The app will start on `http://localhost:3000` (or `http://localhost:3001` if port 3000 is in use)

 7. **Test the application**
-   - Visit `http://localhost:3000` to see the landing page
+   - Visit `http://localhost:3000` (or `http://localhost:3001`) to see the landing page
-   - Visit `http://localhost:3000/auth/login` to test authentication
+   - Visit `/auth/login` to test authentication
    - Try both email/password and Google OAuth
+   - Test mobile responsiveness using browser dev tools or actual mobile devices

 ### Project Structure
 ```